Microphone: Piezoelectric

 A crystal microphone or piezo microphone uses the phenomenon of piezoelectricity—the ability of some materials to produce a voltage when subjected to pressure—to convert vibrations into an electrical signal.
-An example of this is potassium sodium tartrate, which is a piezoelectric crystal that works as a transducer, both as a microphone and as a slimline loudspeaker component.
 Crystal microphones were once commonly supplied with vacuum tube (valve) equipment, such as domestic tape recorders.
 Their high output impedance matched the high input impedance (typically about 10 MΩ) of the vacuum tube input stage well.
-They were difficult to match to early transistor equipment and were quickly supplanted by dynamic microphones for a time, and later small electret condenser devices.
+They were difficult to match to early transistor equipment and were supplanted by dynamic microphones, and later small electret condenser devices.
 The high impedance of the crystal microphone made it very susceptible to handling noise, both from the microphone itself and from the connecting cable.

-Piezoelectric transducers are often used as contact microphones to amplify sound from acoustic musical instruments, to sense drum hits, for triggering electronic samples, and to record sound in challenging environments, such as underwater under high pressure.
-Saddle-mounted pickups on acoustic guitars are generally piezoelectric devices that contact the strings passing over the saddle.
+Piezoelectric transducers are often used as contact microphones to amplify sound from acoustic musical instruments, to sense drum hits and trigger electronic samples, and to record sound in challenging environments, such as underwater under high pressure.
+Saddle-mounted pickups on acoustic guitars are typically piezoelectric devices that contact the strings passing over the saddle.
 This type of microphone is different from magnetic coil pickups commonly visible on typical electric guitars, which use magnetic induction, rather than mechanical coupling, to pick up vibration.